amirongit/notecode/algebra1FullCourse.md

 - used to write extra large or small quantities conveniently
 - in this convention, numbers are multiplied by negative or positive powers of `10`

-polynomials: expressions containing finite number of terms with real coefficients & integers exponents greater than or equal to `0`
+polynomials: expressions containing finite number of terms with real coefficients, whole exponents & constant denominators
 - monomials: contain one term
 - binomials: contain two terms
 - trinomials: contain three terms